BitcoinDesign/Guide/join.md

    layout = "float-left"
 %}

-This initiative was created to ensure long-term sustainability of the efforts of the Bitcoin Design Community.
+This initiative was created to ensure the long-term sustainability of the efforts of the Bitcoin Design Community.
 The foundation engages in fundraising and accepts donations, which are then used to financially support individuals and projects for their open-source bitcoin design contributions.

 For more information visit the [foundation website](https://opencollective.com/bitcoin-design-foundation).
 We are always thankful for donations and grant applications.